 Lopez went back to his First Street Club with a license for the rest of 1920.

 As the trial date drew closer, Attorney Ham told the court that his clients wanted separate trials.
 This was granted.
 The fall term of the Clark County District Court began on Wednesday morning, October 13.
-Victor “Frenchy” Lassarre’s criminal trial was at the top of the docket.
+Victor “Frenchy” Lasserre’s criminal trial was at the top of the docket.

 By the end of the day, the jury was selected and testimony began.
 Prosecution witnesses appeared all day Thursday, Friday and into the morning of Saturday.
 The testimony and arguments of the DA and defense attorney Ham lasted, according to a reporter in attendance, “four weary days.”

 Midday Saturday, it was time for the defense to present its case.
-Attorney Ham spoke to his clients, Lassarre and Ferre, saying there was not much of a defense in the face of the prosecution’s case.
+Attorney Ham spoke to his clients, Lasserre and Ferre, saying there was not much of a defense in the face of the prosecution’s case.
 His advice: Plead guilty and they would likely get a lesser sentence.

 As for Lopez, his prosecution was dropped for lack of evidence.

 When the court reconvened on Saturday night, October 16, Lasserre and Ferre admitted to “cheating and defrauding in a gambling game by means of marked cards” and entered pleas of guilty.
 Each was sentenced to the Nevada state prison for one to ten years.

 Within a week the two men were booked, photographed and fingerprinted at the Nevada State Prison in Carson City.
 Lasserre told prison officials he was a miner; Ferre said he was a merchant.

 With “two of the crooked gentry” now behind bars at the state prison, the Las Vegas Age optimistically printed this understatement: “The use of marked cards in gambling games in Vegas is somewhat discouraged.”